Penal treadmill

-Penal treadmills were used in prisons in the early Victorian Britain as a method of exerting hard labour, a form of punishment prescribed in the prisoner's sentence.
+Penal treadmills were used in prisons during the 19th century in both Britain and the United States.
+In early Victorian Britain the treadmill was used as a method of exerting hard labour, a form of punishment prescribed in the prisoner's sentence.

 History

 The prison treadwheel was introduced in 1818 by the British engineer Sir William Cubitt (1785–1861) as a means of usefully occupying convicts in the prisons at Bury St Edmunds and Brixton.
-There had been simple two-man treadmills in prisons before which were used for raising water and grain preparation: these were on a large scale and for a different purpose.
-Cubitt observed prisoners lying around in idleness, and opined that it was better "reforming offenders by teaching them habits of industry."
-It was intended to be pointless and to punish; resistance to the motion was provided by straps and weights.
-Later when prison philosophy had changed it became acceptable to use the energy to power pumps and corn mills.
+There had been simple two-person treadmills in prisons before, used for raising water and grain preparation; these were on a large scale and for a different purpose.
+Cubitt observed prisoners lying around in idleness and opined that it was better for "reforming offenders by teaching them habits of industry."
+It was intended to be pointless and to punish; straps and weights provided resistance to the motion.
+Later, when prison philosophy changed, using the energy to power pumps and corn mills became acceptable.
 44 prisons in England adopted this form of hard labour to grind grain.
 Others remained "grinding the wind".

 By the Prison Act 1865, every male prisoner over 16 sentenced to hard labour had to spend at least three months of his sentence in Labour Order.
-This consisted primarily of the treadmill, or, as an alternative, the crank machine.
+This consisted primarily of the treadmill or, as an alternative, the crank machine.
 This consisted of a small wheel, like the wheel of a paddle steamer, and a handle turned by the prisoner made it revolve in a box partially filled with gravel.

-In 1895 there were 39 treadmills and 29 cranks in use in English prisons, and these had diminished to 13 and 5 respectively in 1901.
+In 1895, there were 39 treadmills and 29 cranks in English prisons, which had diminished to 13 and 5, respectively, in 1901.
 The use of treadwheels was abolished in Britain in 1902 by the Prison Act 1898.

 America adopted the treadwheel in 1822, installing one in Bellevue Hospital in New York City.
-A second was erected in 1823, for the cost of $3000 at the Old Newgate Prison in East Granby, Connecticut.
-A total of only four were built, three of which were quickly abandoned.
+A second was erected in 1823 for the cost of $3000 at the Old Newgate Prison in East Granby, Connecticut.
+Only four US prisons ever built treadwheels, and three of those quickly abandoned them.